 How to Protect Your Business From BEC

-- There’s a look-alike or different reply-to address.
-Scammers might send an email from an address that looks very similar to your company’s email, such as email@example.com instead of firstname.lastname@example.org.
+- Look-alike or different reply-to addresses.
+Scammers might send an email from an address that looks very similar to your company’s email, such as firstname.lastname@example.org instead of email@example.com.
 Or, they can make the from-address look exactly like your company’s, but the reply-to address is the scammer’s email account.

 - Short messages that create a sense of urgency.
 A low- or mid-level employee might want to quickly and unquestioningly respond to urgent requests from an executive.
 But make sure everyone knows it’s okay to ask questions when there’s a request for money or personal information.